moodlehq/mdlrelease/README.md

 Note: Only under normal integration periods.
 Aka, **not under continuous integration**.

 Run the [Send rebase message](https://ci.moodle.org/view/Tracker/job/TR%20-%20Send%20rebase%20message/) job in the CI server.
-It will send the [standard rebase message](https://drive.google.com/open?id=1AjuyJKit4X4mk7aZL-28slydSPibt0yTDKCAl_egrxo#heading=h.xihdue23zgbu) to all issues awaiting for integration for the next week (you can provide an alternative comment there).
+It will send the [standard rebase messages](https://drive.google.com/open?id=1AjuyJKit4X4mk7aZL-28slydSPibt0yTDKCAl_egrxo#heading=h.xihdue23zgbu) to all issues awaiting for integration for the next week (you can provide an alternative comment using altcommentcandidate).
+It also sends the message to issues in current queue waiting for integration or in progress (in that case, you can use the altcommentcurrent field to provide an alternative comment).

 Note: If there is any problem with the job, still it's possible to proceed using Tracker's bulk actions (sending a comment).
 If using this, you can temporarily disable the autowatch user preference to avoid autowatching all those issues.